Stochastic Modeling and Simulation of Viral Evolution: Introduction

-Inspired by the stochastic quasispecies model of Demetrius \etal~\cite{DSS85} and based on branching process techniques, Antoneli \etal~\cite{ABCJ13b,ABCJ13a} proposed a mathematical framework aimed at understanding the basic mechanisms and phenomena of the evolution of highly-mutating viral populations replicating in a single host organism, called \emph{phenotypic (quasispecies) model}.
-It is denominated ``phenotypic'' due to the fact that it only comprises probabilities associated to the occurrence of deleterious, beneficial and neutral effects that operate directly on the replicative capability of viral particles, without any explicit reference to their genotypes.
+Inspired by the stochastic quasispecies model of Demetrius \etal~\cite{DSS85} and based on branching process techniques, Antoneli \etal~\cite{ABCJ13b,ABCJ13a} proposed a mathematical model aimed at understanding the basic mechanisms and phenomena of the evolution of highly-mutating viral populations replicating in a single host organism, called \emph{phenotypic (quasispecies) model}.
+It is denominated ``phenotypic'' due to the fact that it only comprises probabilities associated with the occurrence of deleterious, beneficial and neutral effects that operate directly on the replicative capability of viral particles, without any explicit reference to their genome.
 In~\cite{D16} Dalmau introduced another generalization of the stochastic quasispecies model also based on multitype branching processes but retaining the genotypic character of Demetrius \etal~\cite{DSS85}.

 The phenotypic model~\cite{ABCJ13b,ABCJ13a} is defined through a probability generating function which formally determines the transition structure of the process.
 The matrix of first moments of the branching process, or simply the \emph{mean matrix}, defines a deterministic linear system which describes the time evolution of conditional expectations, a ``mean field model'' for the actual stochastic process which is equivalent to the \emph{Eigen's selection equation}~\cite{DSS85}.
-The deterministic mean field model has been studied by several researches, but without the connection to a stochastic branching process, see for instance~\cite{BMR99,MLPED03,C11} In~\cite{ABCJ13b} the authors carry out a thorough analysis of mean matrix, assuming that beneficial effects are absent and were able to show that the phenotypic model is ``exactly solvable'', in the sense that the spectral problem for the mean matrix has an explicit solution.
-In~\cite{ABCJ13a} the authors employ \emph{spectral perturbation theory} in order to treat the general case of small beneficial effects.
-This approach has provided a complete description of the average behavior of the model.
+The deterministic mean field model has been studied by several researches, but without the connection to a stochastic branching process, see for instance~\cite{BMR99,MLPED03,C11}.

+As shown in~\cite{ABCJ13b,ABCJ13a}, the phenotypic model is fully specified by three fundamental parameters: the probabilities of occurrence of deleterious and beneficial effects $d$ and $b$ -- the probability of occurrence of neutral effects is fixed by the complementary relation $c=1-d-b$ -- and the maximum replicative capability $R$.
+By an exhaustive analysis of this ``parameter space'' we were able to depict a fairly detailed portrait of all possible behaviors of the model.
+In~\cite{ABCJ13b} we carry out a thorough analysis of mean matrix, assuming that beneficial effects are absent and were able to show that the phenotypic model is ``exactly solvable'', in the sense that the spectral problem for the mean matrix has an explicit solution.
+In~\cite{ABCJ13a} we employ \emph{spectral perturbation theory} in order to treat the general case of small beneficial effects.
+This approach has provided a complete description of the generic behavior of the model.